RadoslavaS/RadoslavaS.github.io/_pages/about.md

 My research focus is on applications of **statistical and causal inference** for lifestyle and sleep-wake circadian quantification from wearables fused with contextual information, aiming to improve and personalise **adaptive reinforcement learning - based nudging** in e-health mobile apps and evaluation of their effectivness.
 I am also interested in medical devices regulations and regulatory statistics.

+In my free time I like to travel and discover new countries and cultures, do mountain sports such as hiking, skiing and skitouring or just relax with a good book.
+Recently I started to learn how to play piano.

 In the section [blog](../blog) I am documenting my learning notes and anything I find interesting.
 In [curriculum vitae](../cv) you can find something more about me.
 Everything on this page consists only of my own thoughts and is not in any